How to Stop CPS Harassment

 Can CPS Enter Your Home?

 If CPS workers show up on your doorstep, remain calm and don't act upset or hostile towards them.
-If they ask to enter your home, politely decline: they have no right to enter your house unless they are accompanied by a police officer with a signed search warrant.
+If they ask to enter your home, politely decline: they have no right to enter your house unless accompanied by a police officer with a signed search warrant.

 If a CPS worker is working on an anonymous tip that your house is dirty or unsafe, he or she doesn't have any evidence and won't be able to get a court order to enter your house.
-If he or she has some sort of tangible evidence, a court order may be granted that then allows them inside your home.
+If he or she has some tangible evidence, a court order may be granted that allows them inside your home.

 Document the Actions of CPS Agents

-If a CPS worker has a court order to enter your home, try and videotape everything they do and say.
+If a CPS worker has a court order to enter your home, try videotaping everything they do and say.
 At the very least, try to record what is said.
 Under Texas state law (Texas Penal Code § 16.02), consent is not required when recording a conversation, so long as you are a party to the conversation and do not intend to use it for criminal purposes.

-Third, after each encounter with CPS workers, send them a notarized copy of your transcript and ask them to confirm or deny what is contained therein within 10 working days of receipt.
+Third, after each encounter with CPS workers, send them a notarized copy of your transcript and ask them to confirm or deny what is contained within ten working days of receipt.
 If they fail to do so, your letters can be entered in as evidence should your case go to trial.

 CPS and the Service Plan Racket